-The GED test is designed for adults over the age of 16 who haven't earned a high school diploma and aren't currently enrolled in high school.
+The General Educational Development test (GED) is designed for adults over the age of 16 who haven't earned a high school diploma and aren't currently enrolled in high school.
 For current students who are considering leaving high school early, the GED test can also provide an alternative to graduation.

 Passing the Test

 Although the GED test represents less of a time commitment than a high school diploma, it's not academically easier.
 The test is graded on an equivalency scale compared to current high school students.
 To pass, test takers must perform on a level comparable to or above 60% of high school seniors.

 Made up of four subject area tests, the GED tests include the following subjects:

 - Reasoning through language arts (RLA)

 - Social studies